 If you want quick, easy, and lightweight, it’s hard to beat the various SteriPEN products.
 I’ve stayed healthy in every country I’ve been in the past decade or so thanks to this device and it has treated hundreds of gallons of water consumed by my family as well.
 You stick the lighted wand in tap water, swirl it around a bit, and you’ve got drinkable water without the pathogens.

-For a more traditional pump mechanism and higher volume, The Katadyn Mini is a good option from a brand that makes a lot of the heavy-duty filters used by expedition groups.
+For a more traditional pump mechanism and higher volume, The Katadyn Vario is a good option from a brand that makes a lot of the heavy-duty filters used by expedition groups.
 It filters a half liter a minute through the pump and will process 7,000 liters before you need to replace the filter.
 It’s low-maintenance and easy to clean.
-The Katadyn Mini sells for around $110 at Moosejaw and Backcountry.
+The Katadyn Vario sells for around $120 at Moosejaw.

 The cheap and easy treatment that’s easiest to carry is the size of a packet of pills.
 Iodine pills are cheap and easy to find, but they have a rather strong taste and can stain your bottle.
 Commercial Micropur tablets are a better bet, but note for both of these that you have to wait a little while before the water is ready to drink.
 Get a pack of 30 Micropur tablets for $13 at REI.